akankshapawar1/fall-detection-accelerometer/README.md

 # fall-detection-accelerometer
 Free fall detected so far.

-Other conditions checked but fall is detected regardless.
+issues - Other conditions checked but fall is detected regardless.